How to Create a Video Knowledge Base in 3 Steps

 Synthesia for Knowledge Base videos

-Including relevant videos can enhance the customer experience, decrease strain on customer support teams, and lead to better customer satisfaction.
+Including relevant videos can enhance the customer experience, decrease strain on customer support teams, and improve customer satisfaction.

-Beyond that, there are 3 more nuanced benefits of embedding videos in knowledge bases/help centers. 👇
+Beyond that, there are three more nuanced benefits of embedding videos in knowledge bases/help centers.

 A knowledge base article serves to explain a solution to a problem and educate the users on the individual features of a product/service.